“BASS BATH”

 video courtesy of Brian Gonzalez

 INNER WORLD OF A WOMAN explores themes of feminine power and emergence by means of an immersive sound installation.
 Viewers were invited to meditate in the cavernous structure with the artist’s light sculpture synced to the undulating sounds of the piece where themes of regeneration, birth and death permeate the space.
-A recording of simple conversation and a closet of lit clothing echo the separation from the outer and inner worlds and the potence of the feminine force of creation.
+A recording of conversation and a closet of lit clothing separate inner and outer worlds highlighting the performance of femininity juxtaposed by the potency of feminine power.